Identifying the lights position in photometric stereo under unknown lighting: Introduction

-The main application in our research is rock art documentation, in particular the decorations in the ``Domus de Janas'', a particular kind of Neolithic tombs typical of Sardinia.
-In this setting, a 3D restoration technique easy to practically implement, like PS, is crucial because the findings are frequently located in uncomfortable positions and the current protocols exclude any physical contact for creating replicas.
+We devoted various papers to the application of photometric stereo to rock art documentation, in particular to the 3D reconstruction of the decorations found in the ``Domus de Janas'', a particular kind of Neolithic tombs typical of Sardinia, Italy \cite{dmrtv15,mrtv15,mrv16,vmdrt14}.
+Some B.S. students were also involved in this study \cite{dessi14,floris17,mannu14,stocchino15}.
+In the archaeology setting, a 3D restoration technique based on easy data acquisition is crucial, because the findings are frequently located in uncomfortable positions and the current protocols exclude any physical contact for creating replicas.
 The difficulty to access specific sites, often associated to a large number of items to be documented, makes it impractical to use other 3D reconstruction techniques, like laser scanning, characterized by long acquisition time and large instrumentation cost.
 Indeed, cheap instrumentation would allow for parallel operation on different findings by a team of researchers.
-Our research group devoted various papers to this topic \cite{dmrtv15,mrtv15,mrv16,vmdrt14}.
-Some students were also involved in the study of photometric stereo and its experimentation \cite{dessi14,floris17,mannu14,stocchino15}.

-In this paper we face the solution of the photometric stereo problem under the unknown lighting.
-We show that the lights position can be estimated directly from the data if at least 6 images of the observed object are available, under suitable conditions.
+In this paper we present a Matlab implementation for the solution of the photometric stereo problem under unknown lighting.
+First, the normal vector field is determined by a technique due to Hayakawa~\cite{hayakawa1994}, which can estimate the lights position directly from the data when at least 6 images of the observed object are available.
+Then, an explicit representation of the observed surface, based on an orthographic projection, is obtained by integrating the normal field, This is done by solving a Poisson equation with either Dirichlet or Neumann boundary conditions.
+Finally, we propose a practical shooting procedure to circumvent the well known bas-relief ambiguity \cite{basrelief99}, and demonstrate the performance of the developed software on both synthetic and experimental data sets.

 Section~\ref{sec:notation} introduces the notation adopted in the paper, while Section~\ref{sec:known} resumes the solution of the problem when the lights position is known in advance.
-Photometric stereo under unknown lighting is considered in Section~\ref{sec:unknown}, where a theorem gives sufficient conditions for the existence of the solution.
-A selection of numerical results are illustrated in Section~\ref{sec:examples}.
+Photometric stereo under unknown lighting is studied in Section~\ref{sec:unknown}, where we recall a theorem which gives sufficient conditions for the existence of the solution.
+Section~\ref{sec:orient} illustrates a procedure for determining the right orientation of the surface.
+A selection of numerical results are illustrated in Section~\ref{sec:examples}, and Section~\ref{sec:future} describes possible future developments.